ISRAEL IS THE CHURCH

 Physical Jerusalem corresponds to the Law of Moses and to Hagar, the mother of Ishmael.
 The physical land and people of Israel are not of Sarah, the free woman, but of Hagar, the slave woman.
 The physical land and people remain in slavery to the flesh.

-But Jerusalem which is above is free, which is the mother of us all.
+but the Jerusalem above is free, which is the mother of us all.
 (Galatians 4:26)

 The mother of every true member of God’s elect, whether Jew or Gentile by race, is the heavenly Jerusalem, which corresponds to Sarah, the free woman.